-Awareness about the influence of technology in Healthcare, as well as general opinions about the effectiveness of data sharing in improving patient care delivery are being gauged by the researchers.
-In one of the surveys conducted on hospitals, it was observed that mostly, the use of EHR had a positive impact on patient safety while in many cases, use of advanced technology either made patients feel less safe or made no impact at all.
+Awareness about the influence of technology in Healthcare, as well as general opinions about the effectiveness of data sharing in improving patient care delivery is being gauged by the researchers.
+In one of the surveys conducted on hospitals, it was observed that mostly, the use of EHR had a positive impact on patient safety while in many cases, the use of advanced technology either made patients feel less safe or made no impact at all.

 While a few hospitals use advanced and comprehensive EHR technology that includes decision support elements and MACRA compliant features, most of them still use the basic EHRs that barely meet hospitals’ technological requirements.

 There are mixed reviews regarding the impact of EHR on the quality of care and patient safety and it could vary based on many factors.
 For example, improper training of staff members on how to use the technology in an effective way could lead to some hazardous consequences.
-On the other hand, if such attributes which can have a negative impact is taken care of, use of technology can prove to be a boon for both, patients and the hospital.
+On the other hand, if such attributes which can have a negative impact are taken care of, the use of technology can prove to be a boon for both, patients and the hospital.
 For example, there is strong evidence that highlights the potential of computerized provider order entry (CPOE), a component of a basic EHR that has helped to reduce the incidence of medication errors.
 In this manner, the hospitals contributed to significantly better performance on a few, if not all, Medicare and Medicaid services.
 A systematic impact on the EHR systems is generally positive.
 Overall, proper implementation and utilization of EHR technology have brought many positive consequences.
 Below are a few examples:

 - Reductions in medication administration errors